Here you learn ...

 How long do I have to have worked in Germany to be able to work indefinitely?

-You can work in Germany without restrictions if you have already been employed for two years and were subject to compulsory insurance (Section 9 Paragraph 1 No. 1 BeschV).
+You can work in Germany without restrictions if you have already been employed for two years and have been subject to compulsory insurance (Section 9, Paragraph 1, No. 1 of the Employment Ordinance).

 How long do I have to have stayed in Germany to be able to work without restrictions?